HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 {{- end }}
 ```

-Your `single.html` may look different as mine and it's totally fine.
+Your `single.html` may look different to mine and it's totally fine.
 The point is to use `.Page.Lastmod` to get the last update date.

  4. Add `frontmatter` to `config.toml`